-B. LIFE MEMBERSHIP

-A life membership entitles the recipient to receive a life membership card, a certificate and to obtain any Association services at the member rate for the lifetime of the individual.
+B. LIFE MEMBERSHIP- A life membership entitles the recipient to receive a life membership card, a certificate and to obtain any Association services at the member rate for the lifetime of the individual.
 Life memberships may only be issued to individuals and may not be transferred.

-MEMBERSHIP FEES - The annual membership fee is \$25.00 per individual for adult and youth memberships and \$15.00 for collegiate membership.
-The life membership fee is a one-time fee of \$250
+MEMBERSHIP FEES - The annual membership fee is \$25.00 per individual for Adult Memberships and \$15.00 for Youth and Collegiate Membership.
+The Life Membership fee is a one-time fee of \$250.